Bob Buckhorn: Tampa mayor

 Under Buckhorn's leadership, Tampa became a destination for millennials who flocked to the city for opportunities at recent corporate relocations like Johnson and Johnson, AMGEN, and Bristol Myers Squibb, and major expansions by CITI and JP Morgan.

 In recognition of his work on behalf of Tampa and its economic development efforts, Buckhorn was recognized with the Chairman's Award for Lifetime Achievement in Economic Development by the International Economic Development Council.

 Buckhorn also initiated and completed Water Works Park, a $7.4 million downtown park that offers picnic areas, boat slips, a kayak launch, dog park, and giant water bucket and splash pad.
 With community involvement, the West River Redevelopment Plan, part of the InVision Plan, was created to transform the area west of the river.
 Substandard public housing will be replaced with new housing at all levels of affordability.
 This is the largest redevelopment initiative Tampa has undertaken and included a major redesign of the nearly 25 acre Julian B. Lane Riverfront Park that opened in May 2018.
 Buckhorn also ensured that Perry Harvey Sr. Park underwent a full renovation to showcase the history of the African American community in Tampa with statues, a history walk, music, a modernized skate park, also known as the world famous "Bro Bowl, and a splash pad.

-Buckhorn worked to create a safer community for Tampa's inner-city youth.
-Through his nationally recognized Stay and Play initiative, operation hours at various community centers throughout Tampa were extended and free recreation cards are now provided to area youths.
-To strengthen neighborhoods and grow the next generation of neighborhood leaders, Buckhorn established the Mayor's Neighborhood University that has trained dozens of neighborhood activists and leaders.
+Buckhorn worked for Tampa's inner-city youth.
+Through his Stay and Play initiative, operation hours at various community centers throughout Tampa were extended and free recreation cards are now provided to area youths.
+Buckhorn established the Mayor's Neighborhood University that has trained dozens of neighborhood activists and leaders.

 Buckhorn also launched Autism Friendly Tampa, a citywide effort to educate residents on autism spectrum disorder and to make city programs, parks and facilities more inclusive.
 First responders were trained to recognize signs of autism and other disabilities.
 The Tampa Police Department launched a voluntary registry for families to let law enforcement know about autism or other disabilities within their households.
 The information is made available to officers responding to any situations at the home so they are aware of special needs.

 Buckhorn served as mayor until May 2019, when former Tampa Police Chief Jane Castor succeeded him.
 During his tenure, Tampa was recognized as the best city in the southeast (Money magazine) one of the hottest cities for startups (Fortune), one of the fastest growing metro areas in the country (U.S. Census) and a Top 50 city for business (Inc.).